Virgil Security is proud to announce PureKit, a developer tool for protecting passwords and sensitive data like PII

-Having two parties protect user data makes it extremely difficult for hackers to gain access to it, as explained by the whitepaper authors, “With the help of an external crypto server, a service provider can recover the user data encrypted by PHE only when an end user supplied a correct password.
+Having two parties protect user data makes it extremely difficult for hackers to gain access to it, as explained by the whitepaper authors, “With the help of an external crypto server, a service provider can recover the user data encrypted by PHE only when an end user supplies a correct password.
 PHE inherits the security features of password-hardening (Usenix Security ’15), adding protection for the user data.
 In particular, the crypto server does not learn any information about any user data.
 More importantly, both the crypto server and the service provider can rotate their secret keys, a proactive security mechanism mandated by the Payment Card Industry Data Security Standard (PCI DSS).”

 Who should use it?

 The PureKit SDK can be used with any password-based authentication scheme.
 WordPress site managers can use our free WordPress plugin for password protection (but not PII yet), and Virgil will be releasing easy-to-use tools for Passport.js and other common authentication systems soon.